ArtistaVeKaras/webdriverio-udemy/notes.md

 set the home path for node in the configuration --> /usr/local/bin create a new project

-nodejs command --> npm install & npm test
+nodejs command --> npm install & npm test -- --baseUrl="$baseUrl"